The world has lost a legend. A boxing legend, a sporting legend, a human legend. Muhammad Ali has passed away at the age of 74.

 Ali’s actions changed my standard of what constituted an athlete’s greatness.
 Possessing a killer jump shot or the ability to stop on a dime was no longer enough.
 What were you doing for the liberation of your people?
 What were you doing to help your country live up to the covenant of its founding principles?

 When it came to speaking in public, Ali was larger than life.
-Brash and outspoken, he had unshakeable self-confidence, frequently referring to himself as “The Greatest”, a nickname that stuck and was completely deserved.
+Brash and outspoken, he had unshakeable self-confidence, frequently referring to himself as “The Greatest”, a well-deserved nickname that stuck.
 At the same time, he had a wonderful sense of humour and a poetic touch that endeared him to millions.

-Below are 14 quotes from Ali that demonstrate his rhetorical genius.
-They are grouped by rhetorical device.
+Below are 14 quotes from Ali that demonstrate his rhetorical genius, grouped by rhetorical device.
 The list is by no means complete, so feel free to add your own favourite Ali quotes in the comments.

 Anaphora: Repetition of a word or phrase at the beginning of sentences or clauses.